Laleh-S/project-2-Laleh/README.md

-Link to your wireframes – sketches of major views / interfaces in your application Miro.com was used, bored link: https://miro.com/app/board/uXjVO1EINDM=/?share_link_id=460142220644 Descriptions of any unsolved problems or major hurdles your team had to overcome
+Link to your wireframes – sketches of major views / interfaces in your application Miro.com was used, bored link: https://miro.com/app/board/uXjVO1EINDM=/?share_link_id=460142220644